forta-network/forta-bot-examples/minimum-balance-py/README.md

 - FORTA-6
   - Fired when a specified account balance is below 0.5 ETH
-  - Severity is awlays set to "info"
+  - Severity is always set to "info"
   - Type is always set to "suspicious"
   - Metadata "balance" field contains amount of wei in account